Statistical Significance? Who Needs It? (Hint: YOU Do!)

 Although you may be able to look at your data and say “Eh, I reckon she be a right winnin’ ad!” – there is a degree of assurance that comes with a quantitative process deeming that ad to be in fact a winner.
 Even though you see something increase (or decrease, depending on the metric), can you really call this one the winner?
-We know where are many factors that affect performance and using statistical significance of a winning test can at least narrow the validity of this assessment.
+We know there are many factors that affect performance and using statistical significance of a winning test can at least narrow the validity of this assessment.
 You are able to reflect on the choices you’ve made on your client’s or boss’s behalf with the confidence only a mathematical formula can provide.
-(Spoiler alert: the big finale is my favorite PPC celebrity-of-the-moment’s spreadsheet that will change your life!)

 So, how do you find this magical number?
 There are countless calculators that allow you to simply input a few bits of data and in 0.2 seconds receive confirmation of your statistical significance.
 There are also more complicated calculators that ask for more data than the more rudimentary options.
 You are also able to create your own formula in Excel, but an easier source is provided by the Teasley calculator (a highly recommended tool for true statistical significance).

 So let’s say you’re comfortable using a more basic option for determining the success of your test.
 Hot dog!
 Have we got the links for you!
 Like I mentioned, there are many free options for a simple calculation.
 If you are dubious of the true accuracy of the outcomes, Brad Libby certainly identified some of the common shortcomings of the widely used tools in this industry.

 Before we launch into sample outcomes, let’s grab some data.